Top 10 Cyber Security Tips for Business

 Losing data can be disastrous.
 Save time, money and protect your livelihood by developing a back-up strategy.

-The simplest option for most businesses is to migrate emails, contacts, calendars and files to either Microsoft 365 or G Suite.
+The simplest option for most businesses is to migrate emails, contacts, calendars and files to Google Workspace.
 A large part of your critical data will then automatically be backed-up and accessible from any location.
+You can go further and invest in Backupify to backup all Workspace data into a separate cloud 3 times PER DAY.

 For on-premise systems (that can’t be moved to the cloud), we generally recommend a 3-2-1 backup system.
 This means having 3 copies of your data: